rranelli/rranelli.github.io/_drafts/write-your-own-password-manager.md

 }
 ```

-Here our `INTPUTFILE` is a named pipe generated by the `<(...)` bash syntax,
+Here our `INTPUTFILE` is a named pipe generated by the `<(...)` bash syntax
-which allow you to treat an arbitrary command output as it were a file.
+(this thing is called [process substitution](http://tldp.org/LDP/abs/html/process-sub.html)), which allow you to treat an
+arbitrary command output as a regular file (a named pipe actually).

 ```sh
 $ mimipass-set test       # ops.
 We forgot to set it. let's do it now